tylertian123/netbeansfier/README.md

 # netbeansifier

-Simple and dumb Python script that packages up Java files into a basic Netbeans project for ICS4U.
+Simple and dumb Python script that packages up Java files into a basic NetBeans project for ICS4U.

 ```text
 Usage: netbeansify <input directory> [options]